datalad-handbook/book/docs/intro/filenaming.rst

 ---------------------------------------------------

 One of the most fundamental data management tasks is naming files.
-This may sound mundane --- "yeah, I guess I can't manage data if it doesn't have a file name, but what's the big deal?
-I already know that `I shouldn't use spaces in file names <https://superuser.com/questions/29111/what-technical-reasons-exist-for-not-using-space-characters-in-file-names>`_!".

 .. figure:: https://imgs.xkcd.com/comics/documents.png

+This may sound mundane to some --- "yeah, I guess I can't manage data if it doesn't have a file name, but what's the big deal?
+I already know that `I shouldn't use spaces in file names <https://superuser.com/questions/29111/what-technical-reasons-exist-for-not-using-space-characters-in-file-names>`_".
-On the other hand, some people take it so seriously, they're getting to the edge of `bikeshedding <https://en.wiktionary.org/wiki/bikeshedding>`_: "If I start each file name with the ISO 8601 date format of its first modification, I can sort them particularly easily!"
+Other people take it to the edge of `bikeshedding <https://en.wiktionary.org/wiki/bikeshedding>`_ an beyond: "Let's start each file name with the ISO 8601 date format of its first modification for better sorting!"
-But between the two extremes, there's a surprising amount of *interoperability* considerations in order to create file names that work on your own and also anyone else's machine.
+But between the two extremes, there are a surprising amount of *interoperability* considerations --- practices and tips to ensure cross-platform compatibility --- in order to create file names that work on your own as well as on anyone else's machine.

-Why might that be important?
-If you have files, directories, or repositories, you may at some point share them with friends, colleagues, or the entire internet.
-Ideally, your goal is that the files in question can successfully make it to other people's computers, and can be used for their intended purpose.
+This matters because the files, directories, or repositories that you may at some point share with friends, colleagues, or the entire internet should successfully make it to those other people's computers, and on those computers they should be usable for their intended purpose.
-Having a completely fail-safe file name is the first step in ensuring this.
+As you will see in some examples below, having a completely fail-safe file name is the first step in ensuring this.
 Coincidentally, a short deep-dive into interoperability hacks for file names will probably also teach you some fascinating facts about your own or other operating systems, file systems, or common tools that you may not have known yet.
-So let's get started!

 Oh no, normalization!
 ^^^^^^^^^^^^^^^^^^^^^

-Different operating systems, file systems, or tools normalize names given to files.
-Here's how this can go wrong:
+Different operating systems, file systems, or tools normalize names given to files, and this can go wrong in many ways:

 Don't create files that differ only in case
 ===========================================